-Epstein's accusers still deserve justice and will go after his alleged enablers, their lawyers say
+Jeffrey Epstein's accusers still deserve justice and will go after his alleged enablers

 "I guess there is somewhat an element of relief because the fear of him getting out is obviously over, but there is also, they'll never be able to look into his eye and say, 'You hurt me,' there's that element of closure that he's taken away from them," said Kimberly Lerner, an attorney for one of Epstein's accusers.

-But, Lerner said, Epstein's death isn't "the end, it's just a new beginning."
+But, Lerner said, Epstein's death isn't "the end, it's just a new beginning".

 "There's a whole network that enabled him and allowed this to happen and it's time that everyone who was a part of this be held accountable," she said.